mschulteg/flacmirror/README.md

                                              and 'old' means that files are only overwritten if the source file has changed since (the source file's modification date is newer).
   --delete                                   Delete files that exist at the destination but not the source.
-  --copy-files COPY_FILES                    Copy additional files that are not being encoded.
+  --yes, -y                                  Skip any prompts that require you to press [y] (--delete) --copy-files COPY_FILES                    Copy additional files that are not being encoded.
 COPY_FILES is a list of
                                              filenames separated by ','.
 For example --copy-files "cover.jpg,albumart.jpg" --num-threads NUM_THREADS                  Number of threads to use.
 Defaults to the number of threads in the system.
+  --dry-run                                  Do a dry run (do no copy, encode, delete any file) --version                                  show program's version number and exit
 ```

 # Limitations